From Urinary Incontinence to Pelvic Pain: How to Talk About Sex Health Issues with Your Partner

 During the Talk

-When you go to talk about sex health issues with your partner, use these tips to guide you in the moment.
+When you go to talk about relationship, sex, or health issues with your partner, use these tips to guide you in the moment.

 START THE CONVERSATION THE RIGHT WAY